lidofinance/lido-improvement-proposals/LIPS/lip-30.md

 - block new minting requests when the `RR` threshold breached
 - allow force rebalance to be made by the protocol when the `FRT` threshold breached

-### Collateral updates
+### Collateral updates (RR & FRT guidance)

-TODO: `RR` and `FRT` values should be chosen to:
-- address slashing risks according to the approved level
-- have a reasonable time offset between mint capacity exhaustion due to breaching `RR` and force-rebalance activation due to `FRT`
-- account for the oracle report cadence and asynchronous nature of the report delivery
+* **RR** (e.g., 10 %) must at minimum cover the *validator correlated slashing* scenario contemplated by the risk assessment framework analysis.
+* **FRT** should be chosen such that the staking vault with the fully inactive validators can move from breaching `RR` to `FRT` on a scale of a few months.

+Detailed analysis is presented withing the [risk assessment framework](https://research.lido.fi/t/risk-assessment-framework-for-stvaults/9978).

 ### Oracle tamper resistance

-TODO: continues quorum-enforced sumbission + on-chain sanity‑checker pattern.
+* Unchanged **quorum‑of‑N** multi‑sig scheme (same addresses as V2) signs the
+  updated `AccountingOracle` payload.
+* On‑chain *sanity checks* as a part of the lazy oracle flow (applies at the moment of the report unroll).

 ### Isolation

-TODO: staking vault bug cannot drain Lido Core supply; worst case, staking vault’s own `TV` is lost and its stETH mints halt.
+* `StakingVault` contract is **upgradeably pinned**;
+  `VaultHub` enforces deterministic code‑hash per vault type.
+* A logic flaw in a vault can only evaporate that vault’s TV; the `VaultHub` guard prevents it from ever minting beyond its last reported `TV – RR·TV`.

 ### stETH redemptions risk